 If you made them in an ice cube tray, you would remove each cube from the tray.
 I liked the way the roses looked in the clear plastic shot glasses, so I left them in and just nestled them in between the regular ice cubes.
 I thought it added a special touch to something so easy to do!

 And while we’re talking about a fabulous frozen rose display that’s easy to create, here’s my vote for the tastiest and easiest summer frozen cocktail: frosé!

-I have a confession to make.
-There was a Pinterest fail associated with this project!
-I was going to make my own rosé Gummy Bears following one of the recipes I found on Pinterest.
-I ordered the Gummy Bear trays and gathered up all the ingredients needed.
-Then I asked my daughter and her friend (who she used to own a baking business with) to give it a try.
+I have a confession to make: There was a Pinterest fail associated with this project.
+I was going to make my own rosé gummy bears following one of the recipes I found on Pinterest.
+I ordered the gummy bear trays and gathered all the ingredients needed.
+Then I asked my daughter and her friend (with whom she used to own a baking business) to give it a try.
 Unfortunately, they gave me a big thumbs down.
-My suggestion to you: if you want to add the whimsy of the rosé Gummy Bears to your party, buy a box from Sugarfina and use as a special garnish.
+My suggestion to you: If you want to add the whimsy of the rosé gummy bears to your party, buy a box from Sugarfina and use them as a special garnish.
 They’re expensive but so darn cute!